vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 When code is pushed to GitHub,
 GitHub Actions will build, test and deploy to the review environment automatically.
-The application can be observed running on Tanzu Application Service before deciding to deploy to production.
+The application can be observed running on *Tanzu Application Service* before deciding to deploy to production.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to:

--   Describe Continuous Integration and Continuous Delivery and their importance
+-   Describe *Continuous Integration* and *Continuous Delivery* and their importance
 -   Explain configuration for different environments and why it is important
 -   Use CLI commands to manage routes for an application
--   Describe the steps of an automated Continuous Integration build
+-   Describe the steps of an automated *Continuous Integration* build

 ## Get started